Dorothy Ashby: Career

 After she graduated, she began playing the piano in the jazz scene in Detroit, though by 1952 she had made the harp her main instrument.
-At first her fellow jazz musicians were resistant to the idea of adding the harp, which they perceived as an instrument of classical music and somewhat ethereal in sound in jazz performances.
-So Ashby overcame their initial resistance and built support for the harp as a jazz instrument by organizing free shows and playing at dances and weddings with her trio.
+At first, her fellow jazz musicians were resistant to the idea of adding the harp, which they perceived as an instrument of classical music and somewhat ethereal in sound in jazz performances.
+Ashby overcame their initial resistance and built support for the harp as a jazz instrument by organizing free shows and playing at dances and weddings with her trio.
 She recorded with Jimmy Cobb, Ed Thigpen, Richard Davis, Frank Wess and others in the late 1950s and early 1960s.
 During the 1960s, she also had her own radio show in Detroit where she would occasionally perform live shows with her husband, and talk.

-Ashby partially contributed to the spread of unstereotypical music education in Detroit, Michigan during 1967.
-Robert H. Klotman, a divisional director of music education was inspired by her and Cass Technical Highschool’s harp and vocal ensemble, placing 10 Troubadour harps in 5 inner city schools.
+Ashby partially contributed to the spread of unstereotypical music education in Detroit during 1967.
+Robert H. Klotman, a divisional director of music education was inspired by her and Cass Technical Highschool's harp and vocal ensemble, placing 10 Troubadour harps in five inner-city schools.

 Ashby's trio, including her husband, John Ashby, on drums, regularly toured the country, recording albums for several record labels.
 She played with Louis Armstrong and Woody Herman, among others.
 In 1962, Ashby won Down Beat magazine's critics' and readers' awards for best jazz performers.

 Her first full jazz LP, The Jazz Harpist, was recorded for Savoy in 1957, with Frank Wess on flute, Eddie Jones and Wendell Marshall on bass and Ed Thigpen on drums.
-The album was a mix of standards, such as “Thou Swell” and “Stella by Starlight”, and Ms. Ashby's originals.
+The album was a mix of standards, such as “Thou Swell” and "Stella by Starlight", and Ms. Ashby's originals.
 It was critically well received, but the record buying public ignored it.
-Her next album Hip Harp, (1958) on Prestige, was one of her best, with Wess, Dave Brubeck's bassist Gene Wright and Art Taylor on drums.
-In all Dorothy led ten sessions between 1957 and 1970 for Atlantic, Cadet and many other labels.
+Her next album Hip Harp (1958), on Prestige, featured Frank Wess on flute, Herman Wright on bass, and Art Taylor on drums.
+In all, Dorothy led 10 sessions between 1957 and 1970 for Atlantic, Cadet and many other labels.
 She was fearless in her musical choices as she played not just bop, but soul, Brazilian, African, Middle Eastern and like her contemporary (and other great jazz harpist) Alice Coltrane, free jazz.
 Ms. Ashby pioneered the use of the Japanese koto in jazz on her 1970 album The Rubaiyat of Dorothy Ashby, which was somewhat maligned in its time, but has become appreciated as an iconoclastic marriage of soul, world music and free jazz.